 El Niño tends to boost hurricane activity in the Pacific Ocean but suppresses it in the Atlantic Ocean.
 On the other hand, La Niña often does the opposite, reducing Pacific hurricanes while promoting more in the Atlantic.
 These changes are largely due to shifts in wind patterns and atmospheric conditions influenced by El Niño or La Niña.

 Currently, scientists have identified that we are in the midst of an El Niño weather pattern, a phase characterized by a buildup of warm water in the central and eastern tropical Pacific Ocean.
-This results in above-average rainfall in the southern US and warmer, dryer winters in the north.
+This results in above-average rainfall in the southern US and warmer, drier winters in the north.

 Hotter Planet, Fiercer Storms